fpco/terraform-aws-foundation/README.md

 ## Project Goals

-This project aims to be..
+This project aims to be…

 * an extensible framework for the ops developer under (multiple dimensions of) pressure